ga-zelle/APS-what-if/README.md

-This branch is targeted at AAPS3.3.3.0 and the previously planned release for AAPS3.3.2 version is discontinued.
+This branch is targeted at AAPS3.4.0.0
 The emulator documentation is not yet updated.
 Major changes are:
-- include the AAPS 3.2.0.4 capabilities
-- support for AAPS 3.3.3.x version
+- support for AAPS 3.4.0.0 version
-- include recent big fixes from AutoISF version 3.0.3
-- include the new autoISF3.1.0 capabilities
+- include the new autoISF3.2.0 capabilities

-This branch is not yet fully tested and may contain bugs.
-In such cases please contact ga-zelle.
+In case of please contact ga-zelle.

 See also the change.log